RocknRoot/strayFw/README.md

 We don't think it's a revolutionary framework.
 We just try to do different.
 Maybe you will like the way too.

-Documentation is [somewhere](http://stray.errant-works.com/guide 'user guide') on the homepage.
+User guide is [somewhere](http://stray.errant-works.com/guide 'user guide') on the homepage.
 So... read it !

 Code is free, new-BSD license.
 So... fork us !